petershin/liferay-learn/docs/courses/latest/en/index.md

 ---
 toc:
-- ./cloud-administrator.md
-- ./liferay-administrator.md
-- ./application-development.md
-- ./commerce-architect.md
+- ./building-enterprise-websites-with-liferay.md
 - ./selling-liferay.md
 uuid: 79dff06d-5aef-4fba-bf17-edbb16e2ed5a
 ---
 # Courses

 Welcome to Liferay Courses!
-These are practical guides that teach you how to build fantastic solutions with Liferay.
-Through hands-on practical examples, explanations, and references to our Official Documentation, learners are prepared to build their own solutions and to become a _Certified Liferay Expert_!
+This set of practical guides will teach you how to build fantastic solutions with Liferay using hands-on examples, practical explanations, and references to our official documentation.
+Start your journey to become a _Certified Liferay Practitioner_!

+!!! important ""
+    We are bringing a new design and method to Liferay Courses in Q1 of 2024.
+Keep an eye on this page as we continue to evolve and develop course content to help you use Liferay to its full potential!

 ```{raw} html
 :file: landingpage_template.html